cobookman/boxee-remote/README.md

 This code forks: http://d1it.wordpress.com/2011/01/06/boxee-box-web-remote/

 ##Iphone webapp
+1) edit the remote.php file, and insert the Boxee Box's ip address.

-1) navigate to the webpage
+2) navigate to the webpage

-2) click on the share button in safari (between forwards and bookmark).
+3) click on the share button in safari (between forwards and bookmark).

-3) Add the site to the homepage
+4) Add the site to the homepage

 ##Navigation tricks